DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Discussion

 We have also shown that different frequentist methods yield surprisingly discordant results in microbial DPA.
 For instance, there was over a two-fold difference in the total number of significant findings detected between the least and most sensitive methods.
 Regarding the performance of individual methods, logistic regression based on the Wald test cannot be recommended for DPA as it fails to provide results in boundary cases.
 The method based on the standard likelihood ratio test (LRT) is also problematic due to its high error rate.
 A reliable, albeit conservative, option is provided by the differential prevalence method within the MaAsLin3 package \cite{Nickols2026MaAsLinDiscovery}.
 The penalized likelihood method (Firth) offers robust performance with decent sensitivity and good error rate control.
 Lastly, the differential prevalence method from the LDM package \cite{Hu2021AMicrobiome} yields high sensitivity and robust error rate control, but it does not provide estimates of differential prevalence, which is an important practical limitation.

-A plausible explanation for the favorable performance of DiPPER against other DPA methods is that the asymmetric Laplace distribution (\ref{eq_beta}) effectively approximates the distribution of true prevalence differences between the study groups.
-Specifically, the chosen prior accommodates our empirical observation that within a study, prevalence differences are rarely symmetrically distributed; instead, differentially prevalent taxonomic features often share the same direction (see Supplementary Figure \ref{fig_supp_direction}).
+A plausible explanation for the favorable performance of DiPPER against other DPA methods is that the asymmetric Laplace distribution (\ref{eq_beta}) adequately approximates the distribution of true prevalence differences associated with various conditions.
+In particular, this prior accommodates our empirical observation that within a study, prevalence differences are rarely symmetrically distributed; instead, differentially prevalent taxonomic features often share the same direction (see Supplementary Figure S1).

 The use of a common prior distribution to borrow information across features is not unique to DiPPER, but aligns with well-established practices in high-throughput data analysis.
 For example, it has previously been employed in popular differential gene expression tools to stabilize variance estimates via empirical Bayes techniques \cite{Robinson2010EdgeR:Data., Love2014ModeratedDESeq2., Ritchie2015LimmaStudies.}.
 Moreover, while fully Bayesian hierarchical methods for effect size estimation also exist \cite{Landau2018FullyHeterosis, Bi2021AData, Buttner2021ScCODAAnalysis}, these typically differ from our approach by concentrating on calculating posterior probabilities for null hypotheses, for instance, by employing spike-and-slab priors \cite{Buttner2021ScCODAAnalysis, Thomson2019SimultaneousPrior}, and using separate adjustments to control the FDR \cite{Newton2004DetectingMethod}.
 To the best of our knowledge, DiPPER is thus the first high-throughput data analysis method to employ estimation-based feature detection with a Laplace-type prior at its core.